The nose of this mate is very pleasant — sweet, grassy, with a very distinctive dried plum smell. I can also definitely smell roasted sunflower seeds.

 Most convenient way to get ideal water temperature is to use an electric kettle with temperature control like this one.
 If you prefer traditional kettle you can use laser thermometer or simpler food thermometer.

-Pleasant but short aftertaste contains the same prune flavor that is present in smell.
+Pleasant but short aftertaste contains the same dried plum flavor that is present in smell.
 I can also feel slight hint of raw tobacco.
 After few sips astringency starts to accumulate in mouth, which I enjoy.

 I was pleasantly surprised with the amount of refills that I could get from one gourd of Piporé Con Palo.
 Again, high amount of stems is balanced by fine cut of leaves and decent amount of powder, and all that makes this mate last for around 20 refills.
 On top of that, transition to lavado is very smooth, and lavado itself is sweet and delicious — it almost seems that you can sip it forever!

 The last thing you want while drinking mate is to constantly re-heat you water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a thermos.

 I didn’t notice any invigorating effects from Piporé Con Palo — quite the opposite, I found it to be very soothing and calming.
 After drinking this mate I enjoyed my sleep a lot, and woke up in the morning refreshed and full of energy, so I would consider Piporé Con Palo as evening mate with relatively low caffeine content.

 Get Piporé Con Palo at Un Mate (PL) and use promocode MATEXPERIENCE until June 30, 2019 to get 10% off your order!